jiashenyue/soil-moisture-analysis-tech-notes/04-HDF-data-workthrough.md

 ![img](https://lpdaac.usgs.gov/media/images/modis_sinusoidal_grid.width-800.jpg)

   - If we zoom in to tile h08v05, we will find the tile covering most of California
-    - This tile is a square with dimension of 1200 x 1200
+    - This tile is a square with dimensions of 1200 x 1200

 ![img](https://github.com/jiashenyue/soil-moisture-analysis-tech-notes/blob/main/pics/040-tech-note.png)